elihschiff/Rubber-Duck-Python/CONTRIBUTING.md

 3. Creating a merge request

    When you’ve made edits to your code that you want sent back to the main project, you can create a merge request.
-Click “**Merge request**” on the left side bar, then click “**new merge request**.”
+Click “Merge request” on the left side bar, then click “new merge request.”
 Select your forked project’s main branch as the source branch and the original project’s main branch as the target branch, and create a merge request.
 Once you submit your merge request, your changes will be added to the main repository and the